carrrina/home-banking-demo/Readme.md

 - Use Postman to make requests to `localhost:port`, in this case to `localhost:3000`.

 ##### Run the frontend
-- Navigate to frontend/ directory and open index.html
+- Open frontend/index.html in browser
 - Have fun